-Includes the development of a new hydrogen pipeline to supply hydrogen to industry and the creation of the UK's first carbon capture usage and storage (CCUS) infrastructure.
+Includes the development of a new hydrogen pipeline to supply hydrogen to industry and the carbon capture usage and storage (CCUS)

-These changes can save over 1 MtCO2e
+These changes can save over 1 MtCO2e every year.

-Led by Northern Gas Networks, the H21 programme is delivering evidence in support of a transition to a 100% academia, SWIC hydrogen future.
+Led by Northern Gas Networks, the H21 programme is delivering evidence in to a 100% hydrogen future.